openlegend/core-rules/core/src/05-wealth-equipment/01-chapter-five.md

 **Expendable** - An expendable item can be used once to make an attack.
 Afterwards, the item is expended and cannot be used again.

 **Defensive** - A defensive weapon grants advantage equal to the listed value when its wielder takes the *defend* action.
 Additionally, you gain a +1 armor bonus when wielding a defensive weapon (regardless of the *defensive* value listed).
-While wielding an item with the *defensive* property, you do not gain the advantage 1 to attacks normally associated with Melee One-handed or Two-handed weapons.
+While wielding an item with the *defensive* property, you don't gain the advantage 1 to attacks normally associated with Melee One-handed or Two-handed weapons.
 A weapon cannot have a *defensive* value greater than 3.

-**Delayed Ready** - the weapon cannot be used more than once per round.
+**Delayed Ready** - This weapon can only be used once per round.
 In addition, prior to using the weapon, the wielder must spend a move action to ready it.

-**Forceful** - This weapon can be used to make attacks with the Might attribute and invoke banes accessible via Might.
+**Forceful** - This weapon can make attacks with the Might attribute and invoke banes accessible via Might.

 **Heavy** - The weapon is particularly heavy to carry.
 You may carry a maximum number of *heavy* items equal to your Might score.